Ab Initio Calculations of Even Oxygen Isotopes with Chiral Two- Plus Three-Nucleon Interactions

 For $\Lambda_\text{3N}=350\,\MeV/c$ we do not expect significant induced 4N interactions \cite{Roth:2012vn}.
 As $\lamSRG$ is reduced, we capture additional repulsive 3N strength in matrix elements with $e_1+e_2+e_3\leq\EMax$.
 We also speed up the convergence of the many-body expansion and reduce the error due to the MR-IM-SRG(2) truncation, but for the resolution scales considered here, this effect is already saturated.
 In total, we find a slight artificial increase of the ground-state energies as we lower $\lamSRG$ \cite{Hergert:2012nb}.

 For our standard choice $\Lambda_\text{3N}=400\,\MeV/c$, effects from omitted 4N interactions, the $\EMax$ cut, and the many-body truncation cancel, and the $\lamSRG$-dependence of the energies in Fig.~\ref{fig:lambda} is extremely weak \cite{Hergert:2012nb}.
-The omission of 4N interactions becomes the dominant source of uncertainty as we increase $\Lambda_\text{3N}$ to $450\,\MeV/c$, resulting in an enhanced $\lamSRG$-dependence of the ground-state energies of the $sd$-shell oxygen isotopes.
-This observation is consistent with the even stronger $\lamSRG$-dependence for $\Lambda_\text{3N}=500\,\MeV/c$, and led us to consider the modified 3N interaction with $\Lambda_\text{3N}=400\,\MeV/c$ in the first place \cite{Roth:2011kx,Roth:2012qf,Roth:2012vn}.
+The omission of 4N interactions becomes the dominant source of uncertainty as we increase $\Lambda_\text{3N}$ to $450\,\MeV/c$, resulting in an enhanced $\lamSRG$-dependence of the ground-state energies of the heavier oxygen isotopes.
+This is consistent with the even stronger $\lamSRG$-dependence for $\Lambda_\text{3N}=500\,\MeV/c$ observed in Refs.~\cite{Roth:2011kx,Roth:2012qf,Roth:2012vn}.

-To assess the quality of our MR-IM-SRG(2) ground-state energies, we compare them to results from the IT-NCSM, which yields the exact NCSM results within quantified uncertainties from the importance truncation \cite{Roth:2009eu}.
+To assess the quality of our MR-IM-SRG(2) ground-state energies, we compare them to results from the IT-NCSM, which yields the exact NCSM results within quantified uncertainties from the importance truncation \cite{Roth:2009eu,Roth:2011kx}.
 In the IT-NCSM calculations, we use the full 3N interaction without NO2B approximation, and the $\EMax$ cut is naturally compatible with the IT-NCSM model space truncation \cite{Hergert:2012nb}.
 In Fig.~\ref{fig:extrapol} we show the convergence of the oxygen ground-state energies for the NN+3N-induced and NN+3N-full Hamiltonians as a function of $\NMax$, along with exponential fits which extrapolate $\NMax\to\infty$ \cite{Roth:2007fk,Roth:2009eu,Roth:2011kx}.
-With the exception of $\nuc{O}{26}$, all isotopes converge well, and the uncertainties of the threshold and model spaces truncations of the IT-NCSM results are typically of the order of 1 MeV.
+With the exception of $\nuc{O}{26}$, all isotopes converge well, and the uncertainties of the threshold and model spaces truncations of the IT-NCSM results are typically about 1 MeV.
 For $\nuc{O}{26}$, the rate of convergence is significantly worse, which is expected due to the resonance nature of this ground state.

+The neutron-rich oxygen isotopes are the heaviest nuclei studied so far in the IT-NCSM with full $3N$ interactions.
+For $\nuc{O}{26}$, the computation of the complete $\NMax$ sequence shown in Fig. \ref{fig:extrapol} requires about 200,000 CPU hours.
+In contrast, a corresponding sequence of single-particle basis sizes in the MR-IM-SRG requires only about 3,000 CPU hours on a comparable system.
+Overall, the method scales polynomially with $\mathcal{O}(N^6)$ to larger basis sizes $N$, which makes it ideally suited for the description of medium- and heavy-mass nuclei.